Git-PratikVyas/FastAPI-for-GenAI/1_ai-model-service/README.md

 ## Step 5: Basic Error Handling

-**Why**: Error handling is like seasoning—it makes your service robust and prevents unexpected crashes.
+Error handling to makes sure your service is robust and to prevents unexpected crashes.

 **Instructions**:
 The `main.py` file already includes basic input validation.
 It checks for inappropriate content by using a simple list of forbidden words.
 If a forbidden word is found, it returns a 400 error.